NBISweden/sda-cli/README.md

 - specific files by using their paths
 - specific files by using their file ids
 - multiple files recursively
+- multiple files by providing a text file with the paths of the files to download
 - all the files of the dataset
 - specific encrypted files